bofeiw/floatingCircle/README.md

 Your callback should receive one parameter, content, which is the string inside the clicked circle.

 # TODO
+- speed up algorithm (a bit slow when adding lots of circles (around 50))
+- add more info to callback (eg. pass some id back)

 # Contribution
 You are welcome to contribute!